 Last week Indonesia announced it would be returning 49 containers of waste to France and other developed nations.
 Domestic rubbish is a problem on the Indonesian Islands as many people still burn toxic waste as a form of disposal, while tonnes of waste is dumped in the country’s rivers and oceans each year.
 After China, Indonesia is the second-largest global contributor to marine plastic waste.

-Back in 2014, Canada sent containers of waste falsely labelled as plastic recycling, in fact it actually contained electrical and household waste including used nappies.
+Back in 2014, Canada sent containers of waste falsely labelled as plastic recycling, in fact, it actually contained electrical and household waste including used nappies.
 Some of the containers were disposed of but after a long, drawn-out feud 69 containers containing roughly 1,500 tonnes of rotting waste were returned this month.

 7 months after China closed its borders to poor quality and contaminated waste, it’s clear to see that countries all over the world do not have the infrastructure in place to handle the amount of waste produced.
 This opens opportunities to build what’s needed for each country, but this takes time and money with little in the way of government funding.
-It will be interesting to see which countries develop new technologies and build the infrastructure to handle its own, and possibly others, waste and recycling.
+It will be interesting to see which countries develop new technologies and build the infrastructure to handle their own, and possibly others, waste and recycling.

 As a business, Simply Waste Solutions is committed to ensuring that the most viable and environmentally friendly solutions are found for all our customers.
 If you would like to find out more about any of our services you can;